The complexity of solving a system of equations of the same degree: Bounds on the degree of regularity

-The simplest case to treat is that of very overdetermined systems, more specifically the case when $f_1^{\topp},\ldots,f_m^{\topp}$ are too many to be linearly independent modulo $(x_1^q,\ldots,x_n^q)$.
-This happens when $m$ is larger than the bound from Remark~\ref{rmk:m}.
-The next proposition shows that, in such a situation, the degree of regularity is equal to the degree of the equations of the system.
+The simplest case is that of very overdetermined systems, more specifically the case when $f_1^{\topp},\ldots,f_m^{\topp}$ are too many to be linearly independent modulo $(x_1^q,\ldots,x_n^q)$.
+This happens when $m$ is larger than the bound from Lemma~\ref{rmk:m}.
+It is easy to show that, in such a situation, the degree of regularity is equal to the degree of the equations of the system.

 \begin{prop} Let $\mathcal{F}=\{f_1,\ldots,f_m\}$ be a polynomial system of degree $D$, where $q\leq D\leq n(q-1)$.
-If $m>\sum_{k=0}^{\lfloor \frac{D}{q} \rfloor}(-1)^k\binom{n}{k}\binom{n+D-1-kq}{n-1}$, then there is a dense open set $\mathcal{W}$ such that, if $\mathcal{F}\in\mathcal{W}$, then Moreover,
+If $m\geq \sum_{k=0}^{\lfloor \frac{D}{q} \rfloor}(-1)^k\binom{n}{k}\binom{n+D-1-kq}{n-1}$, then there is a dense open set $\mathcal{W}$ such that, if $\mathcal{F}\in\mathcal{W}$, then Moreover,

 and

 \end{prop}

 \begin{proof} Since by assumption then there is an open set $\mathcal{W}$ of $m$-tuples of polynomials of degree $D$ such that Since $(\mathcal{F}^{\topp}\cup\{x_1^q,\ldots,x_n^q\})_{D-1}=(x_1^q,\ldots,x_n^q)_{D-1}\neq R_{D-1}$, then The rest of the statement now follows from Theorem~\ref{teor:tenti:semaev} and Theorem~\ref{teor:salizzoni}. \end{proof}